 The new I&D strategy we have developed for 2021-2023 is founded on extensive evidence that focussing on inclusion will lead to greater and more sustained business diversity17.
-We are takinclusion and to make I&D a key performance driver and take positive action in the areas proven to have the biggest impact.
+We are takina positive action in four areas proven to make the biggest impact: inclusive leaders, inclusive culture, inclusive hiring and a focus on facts (see pull-out box).

-1.64% male 2.36% female
+1. 64% male 2.36% female